richard-dennehy/raytracer_rs/docs/performance.md

 Remove initial pointer indirection for Point lights, as there is only a single sample.
 Also reduces size

 - Impact: inconclusive/minimal

+### Use optimised small vector type in Intersections list
+Switch backing type of `Intersections` to a stack allocated small vector type i.e. `smallvec` to minimise heap allocations.

+- Impact: significant - scenes with few objects show drastic improvement (~50%) but rays that intersect lots of objects are noticeably slower (~20%)

+### Investigate optimal "small vector" size
+Making the inline allocated vector larger improves the performance of scenes with lots of objects, up to a point, but degrades the performance of rays that intersect zero or one objects.

+By rerunning the benchmarks with different inline allocation sizes, a reasonable compromise can be found.

+**Outcome**

+The original inline allocation size of 4 appears to be the best compromise, however the performance impact of changes in either direction is highly variable, with some complex scenes showing up to 20% improvement with a larger allocation, and other complex scenes performing worse (~10%).

+Generally, reducing the allocation size makes complex scenes perform significantly worse, and has little real-time impact on simple scenes (~15ms), and increasing the allocation size has rapidly diminishing returns on complex scenes, while substantially reducing performance of other scenes.